mramire8/road_boundaries/README.md

 ## Examples:

- *Search for boundaries in only the first batch:*
+ **Search for boundaries in only the first batch:**
- '''

     python road.py /path/to/street/view/images --max-iterations 1
- '''

- *Search for boundaries in first 10 batches (total of 200 files):*
+ **Search for boundaries in first 10 batches (total of 200 files):**
- '''

     python road.py /path/to/street/view/images --max-iterations 10
- '''

 ### OUTPUT EXAMPLES: